MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 112.0.1722.44: April 12, 2023

+Fixed various bugs and performance issues for iOS.

+## Version 112.0.1722.36: April 7, 2023

+Fixed various bugs and performance issues for Android.

+### Feature updates

+- **Translator, Read Aloud, Drop and developer tools (Android only).** These tools can be managed by Mobile Application Management (MAM) [disabledFeatures](/mem/intune/apps/manage-microsoft-edge#disable-specific-features) and the Mobile Device Management (MDM) policy, [EdgeDisabledFeatures](/deployedge/microsoft-edge-mobile-policies#edgedisabledfeatures).

 ## Version 111.0.1661.43: March 18, 2023